samumantha/csc-env-eff/slides/10_speed_up_jobs.md

 # Tricks of the trade 3/4

-- Try to first formulate your scientific results when you have a minimum amount of computational results
+- Try to first formulate your scientific results when you have a minimum amount of computational results, it often helps to clarify
-    - it often helps to clarify what you still need to compute and what computations would be redundant.
+    - what you still need to compute and what computations would be redundant
-    - and what results you need to store
+    - what results you need to store
-- Reserving more memory resources and more compute cores does not necessary mean faster comutations.
+- Reserving more memory resources and more compute cores does not necessary mean faster computations.
     - Check with `seff`, `sacct` and from the logs if the memory was used, and if the job ran faster
 - Testing for optimal setup regarding compute cores and memory is good practice before performing massive computations.